WoLewicki/react-native-window-view/README.md

 });
 ```

-To make the compoent stay on top even after pushing modals, you need to add the following code to your `appDelegate.m`
+you also need to add the following code to your `appDelegate.m`.

 ```objc
 #import <react-native-window-view/RNWindowView.h>